-Mahia, New Zealand 2007 to date Bottlenose dolphin - sex, unknown
+Mahia, New Zealand 2007 - 2010 Male bottlenose dolphin

 A friendly dolphin was reported in the area during August 2007 however during the early part of 2008 the dolphin was reported as interacting with children and providing fin tows off the coast in Mahia, south of Gisborne, demonstrating an increasing friendliness towards humans.

-The dolphin has also been reported assisting in the rescue of two pygmy sperm whales which live stranded in March 2008.
+The dolphin had also been reported assisting in the rescue of two pygmy sperm whales which live stranded in March 2008.
 The dolphin is said to have guided the two whales out into safer water.
-8